Above: © Mark Williams / NBP Awards

 - Bad exposure

 Photos moved to this round merit a closer look.
+Each semifinalist will be emailed as we request hi-res and RAW photo files and detailed captions.
 Judges now also consider:

 - Technical excellence

 - The story behind the shot

 Images with similar subject matter compete with one another in this round.
 The Judges are looking to see:

 - Well-balanced compositions

 - Nothing detracts from the main subject

 - Primary subject not cut off at edge of frame, unless it is more powerful as an intentional crop

 - New perspectives of familiar topics